Some Blonde Scientist

 passionate science advocate

-I completed my Bachelor of Biotechnology and Cell Biology with first class Honours in 2014 at La Trobe University and followed by a PhD in Biochemistry and Immunology under the supervision of A/Prof Ivan Poon and Prof Mark Hulett at the La Trobe Institute for Molecular Science.
-My PhD project investigated how dying monocytes (key white blood cells of the immune system) undergo a dramatic dance of death to generate small fragments, a process called apoptotic cell disassembly.
-With the conclusion of my PhD in 2019, my research uncovered key regulators of this process, its role in homeostasis and infectious disease, and developed novel methods we can now use to study the cell death process.
+I completed a Bachelor of Biotechnology and Cell Biology with Honours, followed by a PhD in Biochemistry under the supervision of Prof Ivan Poon and Prof Mark Hulett at La Trobe University.
+My PhD project investigated how dying monocytes (key white blood cells) undergo a dramatic dance of death and fragment into abundant small pieces called apoptotic bodies.
+At the conclusion of my PhD in 2019, my research uncovered key regulators of this process, it's role in dying cell removal and infectious disease, and developed novel tools we can use to study the cell death process.

 In addition to working at the lab bench, I am a passionate science advocate and public speaker.
 I believe all scientists have a responsibility to communicate what we do, and communicate it honestly.
 To aid the transparency of science and make it more accessible, I frequently partake in outreach opportunities and document my life as a scientist as Some Blonde Scientist on Instagram.
 The world is what it is today because of science and we need the next generation to know just how life-changing being a scientist can be.